Infineon/mtb-example-psoc4-blinky/README.md

    </details>

 4. After programming, the application starts automatically.
-Select the User LED mode by running the `Select_User_LED` batch file to set the LED connection with the MCU.
+Select the User LED mode by running the *Select_User_LED* batch file to set the LED connection with the MCU.

 5. Confirm that the kit LED blinks at approximately 1 Hz.

+## Create custom BSP for your board

+1. Create a custom BSP for your board having any device, by following the steps given in [ModusToolbox™ BSP Assistant user guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_BSP_Assistant_1.0_User_Guide-UserManual-v02_00-EN.pdf?fileId=8ac78c8c8386267f0183a972f45c59af).
+This code example was created for the device "CY8C4046LQI-T452".

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
-For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

-**Note:** The debug port is disabled by default for CY8CKIT-040T, because it uses the pins P3[2] (SWDIO) and P3[3] (SWDCK) for User LED.
-If debug is required, enable the **Debug** setting under the **Systems** tab in the Device Configurator and change the **Debug Mode** setting to **SWD**.
-Because User LED mode is multiplexed on the same pins, the user LED won't blink when debug is enabled.
+**Note:** The debug port is disabled by default for CY8CKIT-040T because it uses the pins P3[2] (SWDIO) and P3[3] (SWDCK) for the User LED.
+If debugging is required, do the following:
+   1. Enable the **Debug Mode** under the **Systems** tab in the **Device Configurator** and change the **Debug Mode** setting to **SWD**.
+   2. Select the pins P3[2] (SWDIO) and P3[3] (SWDCK) under the **SWD pin** setting.

+Because the User LED mode is multiplexed on the same pins, the User LED will not blink when debugging is enabled.

 ## Design and implementation